electrovir/prettier-plugin-multiline-arrays/README.md

 # Compatibility

 Tested to be compatible with the following plugins.
-It is likely compatible with most/all others as well.
-This plugin must be placed in the order specified above in the `Usage` section.
+It is likely compatible with many others as well.
+This plugin must be placed in the order specified below.

--   `prettier-plugin-sort-json`
+1.  `prettier-plugin-sort-json`
--   `prettier-plugin-packagejson`
+2.  `prettier-plugin-packagejson`
+3.  insert this plugin here
--   `prettier-plugin-organize-imports`
+4.  `prettier-plugin-organize-imports`
--   `prettier-plugin-jsdoc`
+5.  `prettier-plugin-jsdoc`